Sujgaik2003/IncomePred/README.md

 # Income Price Prediction

 Welcome to the Income Price Prediction project!
 This project aims to predict the income of individuals based on various features using machine learning techniques.
-The dataset used for this project is the [) containing information about individuals and their corresponding income.
+The dataset used for this project is the [adult.csv](#adult.csv) containing information about individuals and their corresponding income.

 ## Table of Contents